Cueva de los Tayos: The Gold of the Gods

-A 1969 expedition to the cave is described in Pino Turolla’s 1970 book Beyond the Andes.
-Erich von Däniken wrote in his 1973 book The Gold of the Gods that János Juan Móricz (1923–1991) had claimed to have explored Cueva de los Tayos in 1969 and discovered mounds of gold, unusual sculptures and a metallic library.
+A 1969 expedition to the cave is described in Pino Turolla's 1970 book Beyond the Andes.
+Erich von Däniken wrote in his 1973 book The Gold of the Gods that János Juan Móricz (1923–1991) had claimed to have explored Cueva de los Tayos in 1969 and discovered mounds of gold, unusual sculptures, and a metallic library.
 These items were said to be in artificial tunnels that had been created by a lost civilization with help from extraterrestrial beings.
 Von Däniken had previously claimed in his 1968 book, Chariots of the Gods?, that extraterrestrials were involved in ancient civilizations.
+It is rumored strongly that the cave contains relics of a lost civilization.

 1976 BCRA expedition

-As a result of the claims published in von Däniken’s book, an investigation of Cueva de los Tayos was organized by Stan Hall of Scotland, in 1976.
+As a result of the claims published in von Däniken's book, an investigation of Cueva de los Tayos was organized by Stan Hall of Scotland, in 1976.
 One of the largest and most expensive cave explorations ever undertaken, the expedition involved over a hundred people, including experts in a variety of fields, British and Ecuadorian military personnel, a film crew, and former American astronaut Neil Armstrong.

 The team also included eight experienced British cavers who thoroughly explored the cave and conducted an accurate survey to produce a detailed map of it.
-There was no evidence of Von Däniken’s more exotic claims, although some physical features of the cave did approximate his descriptions and some items of zoological, botanical, and archaeological interest were found.
-The lead researcher met with Moricz's indigenous source, who claimed that they had investigated the wrong cave, and that the real cave was secret.
+This expedition was financed by the Governments of Ecuador and the United Kingdom.
+There was no evidence of Von Däniken's more exotic claims, although some physical features of the cave did approximate his descriptions, and some items of zoological, botanical, and archaeological interest were found.
+The team found passageways cut neatly and polished deep inside the cave and also burial sites dating back to 1500 BCE The lead researcher met with Moricz's indigenous source, who claimed that they had investigated the wrong cave and that the real cave was secret.
+Deep inside the cave, there are square shaped rock cuttings and rock structures resembling elongated doors and that portion is called Moricz portal.

+Hall never claims to have seen the Golden Library.
+He, however, repeats their claims that golden plates lie in Tayos Caves.
+Hall states in an interview with Alex Chionetti “Not only do I believe with all my heart [that the Golden Library] exists, but beyond being a unique treasure, I believe it is a chapter of the history of South America”.
+Hall also states he believes that, despite admitting to having never seen the library, there are two libraries, housing thousands of golden books.